Next Options Expiration Date

 A compact API sequence for OpEx-aware tools

-A robust expiration widget should first request listed dates, then classify them relative to the standard monthly calendar, and only then request chains or contracts.
+A reliable expiration widget should first request listed dates, then classify them relative to the standard monthly calendar, and only then request chains or contracts.
 This keeps the UI stable when a symbol has unusual listing depth, when a holiday moves the standard cycle, or when a ticker has no contracts on a date that a generic calendar would otherwise suggest.

 curl "https://api.cutemarkets.com/v1/tickers/expirations/SPY/" \